Filing an Auto Accident Injury Claim Against a Family Member

 There are even instances when a car accident victim will ask a personal injury lawyer if an automobile insurance company will pay a Maryland personal injury claim made by one spouse against another.
 And there are instances when a child may sue a parent for injuries received in a car, truck or motorcycle wreck.
-As Baltimore auto injury attorneys, the experienced trial lawyers at Lebowitz & Mzhen, LLC, have fielded these types of questions.
+As Baltimore auto injury attorneys, the experienced trial lawyers at Lebowitz & Mzhen Personal Injury Lawyers, have fielded these types of questions.

 When considering whether an insurance company will provide coverage in instances involving one family member bringing a claim against another member of the same family, the answer is that insurance companies are required to provide full coverage; however, this has not always been the case.
 Up until 2004, Maryland insurance carriers included a family exclusion provision as part of their policies.

 The situation changed somewhat following an appeals case (Stearman v.
 State Farm) that upheld the language of these original exclusions but also required that insurance companies provide coverage up to the mandatory minimum limits as required by Maryland law.